SteelCompendium/data-rules-md-dse/Draw Steel Heroes - Unlinked.md

 <!-- -->
 > ######## To the Stars (11 Insight)
 >
 > *You attach your most potent explosive to your foe.
-Under less pressing circumstances, you’re sure you could launch them into orbit.*
+Under less pressing circumstances, you're sure you could launch them into orbit.*
 >
 > | **Melee, Ranged, Strike**   |               **Main action** |
 > | --------------------------- | ----------------------------: |